What Are the Top Misconceptions About Being Arrested for A Crime?

 Would It Matter If Someone Was A Good Person, Had A Family, Or Had Never Been In Trouble Before?

 It would not matter as far as whether or not someone was technically guilty, but it would make a difference regarding how aggressive the prosecutors would be.
 This is why the person’s attorney would often play those kinds of facts ahead of the game to reduce what the state would be seeking in the case, because it would certainly make a big difference in terms of disposition of a case.
 A “Recidivist” would be someone who had been in trouble multiple times, because the more times someone had been in trouble, the harsher the punishments would generally become.

 If a first time offender could be shown as otherwise being a good upstanding, productive and stable citizen, then it would make a tremendous difference and it would be one of the reasons why it would be important to have an attorney to help flush out those facts and to document them so that it could be presented before the court in such a way that they would be admissible because they would be considered, and they would carry weight.

 What Are Some Things People Have A Hard Time Understanding About Criminal Cases?

 Probably the most difficult thing is that people, laymen on the outside looking in or a new attorney who came in, would tend to expect that the law worked more like mathematics, whereby if X event happened then Y would happen and Z would happen after that.
 The system is much greater and much more volatile than that.
 A person cannot expect to get the same kind of results even if the cases were similar because they would be dealing with different prosecutors and different judges, which overall tends to be one of the harder things for people to understand.

 For more information on Common Misconceptions About Being Arrested, a free initial consultation is your next best step.
-Get the information and legal answers you’re seeking by calling (301) 892-6007 today.
+Get the information and legal answers you are seeking talk Arnold F. Phillips by calling today.